mmuratarat/mmuratarat.github.io/_pages/faq.md

 So to be precise, forward-propagation is part of the backpropagation algorithm but comes before backpropagating.

-#### What is the role of activation functions in a Neural Network?
-How many types of activation functions are there ?

 #### What is Dropout and Batch Normalization?

+#### What is the relationship between the dropout rate and regularization?

+Higher dropout rate says that more neurons are active.
+So there would be less regularization.

+#### What is Variational dropout?

 #### Name a few deep learning frameworks